SatelliteQE/5minute/README.md

     python3-xmltodict
     python3-prettytable

-To install them from RPMs (Fedora), please do `dnf -y install $( cat requirement-rpms.txt )` or install RPM package from https://copr.fedorainfracloud.org/coprs/mkorbel/5minute/packages/
+To install them as RPMs (Fedora), run `dnf -y install $( cat requirement-rpms.txt )`.

-If you have installed 5minute using `pip install vminute`, they were installed as dependencies.
+If you have installed 5minute using `pip install vminute`, they have been installed as dependencies.
 Otherwise, you have to install them manually.

 ### Get config file